Endocrinology

 • Hypokalaemia: Arrhythmias (VT/VF).
 Cause: Insulin shifting K+ into cells.

 • Hypophosphataemia: Respiratory depression, muscle weakness.
-Replace if <0.32 mmol/L.
+Replace if less than 0.32 mmol/L.

 • Hypomagnesaemia: Arrhythmias, Seizures.